kristinemlarson/gnssrefl/README.md

 - MJD is modified julian date
 - PkNoise is the peak to noise ratio of the periodogram values
 - last column is currently set to tell you whether the refraction correction has been applied
 - EdotF is used in the RHdot correction needed for dynamic sea level sites.
-The units are
+The units are hours/rad.
+When multiplied by RHdot (meters/hour), you will get a correction in units of meters.
+For further information, see <code>subdaily</code>.

 If you want a multi-GNSS solution, you need to: